r0d3r1ck0rd0n3z/ImageMagick-Modulate-Calculator/readme.md

 ![colorwheel](colorwheel-example.png)

 <p>
 ImageMagick takes the base color and assigns it a value of 100%.
-It then works out the % values of the other colors :
+It then assigns % values to the other colors using the following method:
   <ul>
   <li>The opposite color on the wheel is assigned 0%.</li>
   <li>Starting from this 0% value, it moves clockwise along the colorwheel perimeter adding 1% for each color until it reaches 200%.</li>
-  <li>By this point, it has already circled back to 0%.
-Logically, this means that colors bearing the 0% and 200% values are the same.</li>
+  <li>By this point, it has already circled back to the 0% marker.
+Colors bearing the 0% and 200% values will always refer to the same hue.</li>
 </ul>

 <p>